riandyrn/mirsal/docs/api_design/http_api.md

 PUT: `/chat/topics/{topic_id}/reads/{user_id}`

 This API is used for submitting `seq_id` of last message being read in the topic.
-All participants which currently online excluding sender will receive the read packet.
+All participants which currently online except sender will receive the read packet (this behavior is different with message packet in which sender also receive the packet).

 [Back to Top](#http-api)